 The Autopilot and Full Self-Driving Lineup

 The Tesla driver assistance features include the following two tiers below.
 There used to be a tier called “Enhanced Autopilot” but that has since been deprecated (see Autopilot vs. Enhanced Autopilot) and those features have folded into the current tiers here:

 - Autopilot – This is basic driver assistance as found in most other cars with autopilot today.
 It’s included with all vehicles.

-- Stop-and-Go Adaptive Cruise Control. (called Traffic-Aware Cruise Control – TACC).
-This will follow other cars, stop in traffic and automatically resume.
+- Traffic-Aware Cruise Control.
+(TACC) This stop-and-go dynamic cruise control will follow other cars, stop in traffic and automatically resume.

 - Automatic Steering / Lane Centering.
 This keeps the vehicle in the lane when used with TACC above.

-- Assisted Lane Changes.
+- Auto Lane Changes.
 When using both TACC + Automatic Steering, a driver can use the turn signal to automatically change lanes when it’s clear.

 - Navigate-on-Autopilot.
 When a destination is entered, the vehicle can fully navigate itself to the destination (currently only on freeways from on-ramp to exit and with a confirmation for lane changes).